 The concept of the Typewriter dates as far back as 1714 and Englishman Henry Mill.
 He filed for a vague and verbose patent on “an artificial machine of method for the impressing or transcribing of letters singly or progressively one after another.”

 Henry didn’t get very far, but the man accredited with building the first ‘proven to work’ typewriter was an Italian by the name of Pellegrino Turri, in 1808.
 We do not know what this machine looked like.
-However, the friend for which Turri built the typewriter, blind Countess Caroline Fantoni da Fivizzano, wrote numerous letters using the device we which can see.
+However, the friend for whom Turri built the typewriter, blind Countess Caroline Fantoni da Fivizzano, wrote numerous letters using the device we which can see.

-The 19th Century saw European and U.S. inventors toil to produce a successful commercial product of the typewriter but none succeeded until Danish pastor, Rasmus Malling-Hansen, in 1808.
+The 19th Century saw European and U.S. inventors toil to produce a successful commercial version of the typewriter but none succeeded until Danish pastor, Rasmus Malling-Hansen, in 1808.
 Called ‘The Writing Ball’, it looked more like a pincushion.